m-tabarik/Key-Logger/README.md

 **Screenshot Capture:** The code takes a screenshot of the computer screen and saves it as a PNG file.
 It uses the PIL library to capture the screenshot.

 **File Upload:** The code uploads the collected data (keylogs, system information, clipboard data, and screenshot) to a server using the requests library.
-The uploaded files are sent to the URL specified in the URL variable in the upload_files() function. **SEE INDEX.PHP FILE FOR SERVER SIDE CONFIGURATIONS**
+The uploaded files are sent to the URL specified in the URL variable in the upload_files() function. **SEE INDEX.PHP FILE FOR SERVER SIDE CONFIGURATIONS.**

 **File Deletion:** Finally, the code deletes the files created by the keylogger after they have been uploaded to the server.
 This is done to hide the presence of the keylogger and avoid detection.